sallyt-nhs/open-source-system-dynamics/README.md

 You should now see a number of objects in your global (R) environment.

+#### Stella File

+*Try to avoid special characters in the names of objects in the Stella model, as this is likely to create an error once it imports into Python and R which could be difficult to track down.*

 Next load in the Stella .stmx file, and assign it a name:

 ```{r load-model}
 pathway_model <- sdmodel(from_xmile = "capacity constrained service pathway.stmx")
 ```